SUNET/pkcs11_ca/docs/source/features.rst

 Elegant management API
 -----------------------

 | The PKCS11 CA's management API is designed to not be needed in day to day operations.
-Typically only used in special cases to inspect or edit the PKCS11 database.
+Typically only used in special cases to inspect or edit PKCS11 CA's database.
 | It is a simple but elegant JWT scheme.

 .. note::